What a difference a year makes.

 Goldman now has also issued a request for information to explore digital asset custody and is looking into a Bitcoin exchange-traded fund, Reuters reported Monday.
 As it stands, the crypto trading desk would be couched in the bank's global markets division, the wire service reported.

 Bank reports, too, have taken a less cynical tone on crypto in 2021.
-Citi on Monday said it thinks Bitcoin is at a "tipping point" and could one day "become the currency of choice for international trade," according to CNBC.
+Citi said in a 108-page report Monday it thinks Bitcoin is at a "tipping point" and could one day "become the currency of choice for international trade."

 "Bitcoin's future is ... still uncertain, but developments in the near term are likely to prove decisive as the currency balances at the tipping point of mainstream acceptance or a speculative implosion," the bank said in a report.